nop-platform/nop-entropy-docs/src/theory/paper/generalized-reversible-computation-paper-en.md

 The core idea of Generalized Reversible Computation (GRC) was independently conceived in 2007, inspired not by mainstream software engineering paradigms but by methodologies from theoretical physics for handling complex many-body systems (see Section 4.1).
 In the process of systematizing its theory for this paper, we reviewed the academic literature in software engineering and discovered that many similar explorations have been independently undertaken in fields such as Model-Driven Engineering (MDE), Software Product Lines (SPL), and Feature-Oriented Programming (FOP).

 This phenomenon of "convergent evolution"—different paths leading to similar solutions—suggests to some extent that "delta-oriented" and "generative" construction may be an effective pattern for tackling software complexity.
 The purpose of this section is not only to clarify the origins of GRC's ideas but also to place it within a broader academic coordinate system.
 By comparing it with these prior works, we aim to reveal GRC's distinct characteristics in terms of theoretical completeness, algebraic rigor, and unifying power.
 We argue that many existing construction theories can be understood as incomplete implementations of the core GRC formula `App = Generator<DSL> ⊕ Δ` along different dimensions.

+Before proceeding with detailed comparisons, it is essential to clarify GRC's fundamental paradigm: its core lies in establishing Y = F(X) ⊕ Δ as a unified construction relationship and mental model, not in promoting any specific algebraic operator or technical implementation.
+The GRC framework is highly inclusive; it acknowledges and allows for the coexistence of diverse "delta spaces," such as Git's line-level textual diffs, Docker's filesystem layers, and the DSL-based semantic tree diffs discussed later in this paper.

+GRC's advancement lies in providing a unified framework for evaluating and organizing these different delta spaces.
+It guides us to proactively design and select delta spaces with more refined algebraic properties (e.g., determinism, composability, reversibility), as better algebraic properties yield greater benefits in automation and evolution management.
+Therefore, subsequent discussion of GRC's "algebraic nature" should be understood as referring to an ideal property achievable through sound design, not a rigid prerequisite for all scenarios.
+With this understanding, we can more deeply grasp the essential distinctions between GRC and other related work.

 #### 2.2.1.
 Model-Driven Engineering (MDE): Generation without Deltas